The First Woman to Bicycle Around the World

 On June 25, 1894, Annie Cohen Kopchovsky, a young mother of three small children, stood before a crowd of 500 friends, family, suffragists, and curious onlookers at the Massachusetts State House.
-Then, declaring she would circle the world, she climbed onto a 42-pound Columbia bicycle and “sailed away like a kite down Beacon Street.”
+Claiming she would circle the world, and armed with a pearl-handled revolver, she climbed onto a 42-pound Columbia bicycle and “sailed away like a kite down Beacon Street.”

-Fifteen months later one New York newspaper called it “the most extraordinary journey ever undertaken by a woman.”
+Fifteen months later The New York World called it “the most extraordinary journey ever undertaken by a woman.”